jefflinse/melatonin/golden/README.md

 }
 ```

-When comparing a JSON response to the expected content, itest will ensure that all keys or elements present in the expected content are present in the actual response and that their values match.
+When comparing a JSON response to the expected content, melatonin will ensure that all keys or elements present in the expected content are present in the actual response and that their values match.
 This allows for one to specify just the subset of a JSON response of interest to the test.
 To fail a test if an unexpected key or element is present in the response (that is, to match the JSON content exactly, ignoring whitespace), use the `exact` directive in the body section declaration:

 ```
 200